AsisRout/RadioProblem/README.md

 Program runs like :
 python radio.py legacy constraints file

+Ouput : on successful running results.txt will generate where you will get the output

 where legacy constraints file is an input to your program and has the legacy constraints listed in a format like this:
 Meghalaya A